South Melbourne Town Hall Restoration and Renewal Proposal

-Since 1880, the South Melbourne Town Hall has stood proudly as an icon of our suburb and since 1997, the Australian National Academy of Music (ANAM), as major tenants, have filled the Town Hall with worldclass performance.
+Since 1880, the South Melbourne Town Hall has stood proudly as an icon of our suburb.
+The Australian National Academy of Music (ANAM) – a not-for-profit organisation – has been one of the tenants of the building since 1997, filling the Town Hall with worldclass performance.

-As current tenants, ANAM loves the building and community here, and wants to stay part of South Melbourne and see the Town Hall rejuvenated to its former glory for decades to come.
+As current tenants, ANAM loves the building and community here, and wants to stay part of South Melbourne and see the Town Hall rejuvenated so that it may be used and enjoyed by the community for decades to come.

-For this reason, ANAM has recently submitted a proposal to Council to invest $37.5 million into the building in the next three years to renew and restore the Town Hall.
+For this reason, ANAM has recently submitted a proposal to Council for ANAM invest $40million into the building across three years to renew and restore the Town Hall.